 - ensure that subject matter remains eligible at the agency that granted the CGS award.

 The related research study period abroad normally lasts between three and six months.
 If the research study period abroad is longer than six months, support is given only for six months to a maximum of the award amount of $6,000.

-Contact your Graduate Admissions and Records Officer in the Faculty of Graduate and Postdoctoral Studies.
+Contact your Cherie Mongeon, Graduate Financial Aid and Awards Officer in the Faculty of Graduate and Postdoctoral Studies.